danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 As we transition from the whirlwind of chaos, office pranks, and AI trials in Chapter 7, it's time to look toward an intentional transformation sparked by the AI-enhanced leadership we've been exploring.
 This isn't just about individual wins; it's about crafting a long-term enhancement path that aligns with your aspirations and organizational vision.

 Enter Razorbeam's latest excitement: a mentor GPT powered by executive diaries.
-Miranda, the perfectionist CEO, had long contemplated the potential of chronicling the experiences of top executives.
+Eleanor, the perfectionist CEO, had long contemplated the potential of chronicling the experiences of top executives.
 So, she ordered Benji to whip up a bot that could analyze the gems buried within their collective wisdom.

 "What if we could generate tailored guidance from personal experiences?" she mused, gesturing at the years' worth of diaries piled on her desk.